Namstel/babel-loader/README.md

 `core-js` and `webpack/buildin` will cause errors if they are transpiled by Babel.

-You will need to exclude them form `babel-loader`.
+You will need to exclude them from `babel-loader`.

 ```js
 {